the-arena-project/typescript-arenas/arenas/impossible-arena/src/challenges/the-oath/challenge.md

 Here's the function you have to code.

+But be careful, it might be harder than you think.

 ```typescript
 export const swear = (): number => {
     /* Your code here */
 }
 ```

+Yes, it returns a number, this is not a mistake.